 This article is dedicated to my former colleague the late Rre Joseph Willico Mashalane.
 I met the late Big Joe in Gaborone in 2013.
 That was when he came for S.H.E Coordinator interview.
 Our very first interaction was during the interview and Big Joe impressed a lot.
-The following year I was transferred to Orapa and that is when I happened to work with this man.
-Big Joe worked for BCL and progressed from being a spanner boy to shift boss (commonly called Chibase in Fanagalo language used by miners).
+The following year I was transferred to Orapa and that is when now I happened to work with this man.
+Big Joe worked in BCL and progressed from being a spanner boy to shift boss (commonly called Chibase in Fanagalo language used by miners).
 This language is called Fanagalo and was popular in BCL in the 1970s, 1980s and possibly the early 1990s.
-Big Joe worked for BCL in the late 80s and early 90s I think.
+Big Joe worked in BCL in the late 80s and early 90s I think.
 I used to hear my father also talking in Fanagalo as well.
 Fanagalo was lingua franca of the mining industry, spoken on a daily basis in the workplace.
-It originated from South Africa and in BCL I assume it came with the Afrikaans, the Bapedi, Basotho and Batswana.
-I vividly remember very well that Big Joe was a Pedi whose parents relocated to Botswana to work in BCL.
+It originated from South Africa and in BCL I assume it came with the Afrikaans, The Bapedi, Basotho and Batswana.
+I vividly remember very well that Big Joe was a Pedi whom his parents relocated to Botswana to work in BCL.
 I remember the little Fanagalo which Big Joe taught me and that is The Lord’s Prayer.
 Our Father in heaven was translated as “Baba tina, Wena kona pezulu”.
 I cannot attest or confirm whether Big Joe taught Fanagalo well to me.
 Nonetheless I liked our communication in broken Fanagalo.

 Another critical issue in leadership and decision making is the ability of the leader to independently conduct research and verify facts.
 I don’t believe in accepting any information without verifying facts.
 This is paramount.
-The decision making process involves verification of gathered facts and information so that best alternatives can be selected and actioned upon.
+The decision making process involves verification to gather facts and information so that best alternatives can be selected and actioned upon.
 If you are C-suit, research and verification is a must and no need to negotiate.
 Leadership should be able to independently verify facts.
-Whether you are a school head, Hospital matron or Chief Editor of the Patriot, you are not exempted.
+Whether you are a school head, Hospital matron and Chief Editor of the Patriot, you are not exempted.
 As an editor verification of sources of information is key and the ability to and research will make you to be a reliable and valuable reporter.
-A good and balance research will enable the organisational leadership to compare and resemblance statistics.
+A good and balanced research will enable the organisational leadership to compare and resemblance statistics.
 The ability to conduct research enables certain decisions to be made from quantitative and qualitative information presented.
 A summary of exit interview presented in the HR dashboard need to be researched from the sources and should be acknowledged.
-Data Decision making is now common and encouranged by business leadership.
+Data Decision making is now common and encouraged by business leadership.
 Data Decision making is based on analysing data and addressing the problem as presented.
 Businesses of today are now conducted in these lines, which is based on past records, comparisons and prediction or forecast of the future.
 The aim is centred on making informed decision with reliable and verifiable information from research.
 A leader who is skilled and knowledgeable in research has the ability to independently apply and make good decisions.